Dorothy Cannell

-Dorothy Cannell is an English-American mystery writer.
+Dorothy Cannell (born 1943) is an English-American mystery writer.

 Biography

 Dorothy Cannell was born in London, England.
 She moved to the United States in 1963 at the age of 20.
 She married Julian Cannell in 1964 and they lived in Peoria, Illinois, for many years before moving to Belfast, Maine.
 She is a mother of four and a grandmother of ten.